web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

     ```
 2. Remove the new web_feature.py and reference in commands.json
   - This will likely happen by reverting the PRs in the tools/manifest folder.
+3. Remove the lint code in tools/lint/lint.py.
+    - This will likely happen by reverting the PRs in the tools/lint/lint.py file.